hui-tony-zk/PDclust/README.md

 #> #   pairwise_dissimilarity <dbl>
 ```

-You can include non-binary methylation calls (they're excluded by default as single-cells should be binary biologically)
+You can include non-binary methylation calls in your distance calculation in cases where you aren't working with single-cells, or have reason to believe that a CpG site might not be binary (in cases such as copy number variants).

 ``` r
 create_pairwise_master(cpg_files, digital = FALSE)